ofiwg/libfabric/man/fabric.7.md

 options.
 See 'configure --help' for details.
 In general, a specific provider can be controlled using the configure option '--enable-<provider_name>'.
 For example, '--enable-udp' (or '--enable-udp=yes') will add the udp provider to the build.
 To disable the provider, '--enable-udp=no' can be used.
+To build the provider as a stand-alone dynamically loadable library (i.e. DL provider), '--enable-udp=dl' can be used.

 Providers can also be enable or disabled at run time using the FI_PROVIDER environment variable.
 The FI_PROVIDER variable is set to a comma separated